pytorch/pytorch/docs/source/notes/amp_examples.rst

 Gradient penalty
 ----------------

-A gradient penalty implementation commonly creates gradients out-of-place using :func:`torch.autograd.grad`, combines them to create the penalty value, and adds the penalty value to the loss.
+A gradient penalty implementation commonly creates gradients using :func:`torch.autograd.grad`, combines them to create the penalty value, and adds the penalty value to the loss.